• Skip to main content

 Underlayment/Install

 Granite and marble don’t always need plywood as an underlayment, it depends on the thickness.
-You could also try using a different type of underlayment.
+You can also use a different type of underlayment.

 Epoxy glue is used on the seams, which does cure quickly.